cantinasoftware/RestClient/README.md

 ### Basic Syntax

 The basic syntax is suited when you only need control over the HTTP parameters.
 If you need more control, use the block syntax.
+The basic syntax goes like this:

     RestClient.Params params = new RestClient.Params();
     params.add("some-param", "some-value");
-    params.add("some-file", new File(Environment.getExternalStorageDirectory(), "image.jpg"), "image/jpeg");

     try {
       client.get("/some/resource", params, this);